pySRURGS/cyGOURGS/README.md

   -multiprocessing MULTIPROCESSING
                         should algorithm be run in multiprocessing mode?
                         (default: False)
-  -cppimpl CPPIMPL      should use cpp implementation of algorithms?(True -
+  -cppimpl CPPIMPL      should use cpp implementation of algorithms?
+(If True,
-                        cpp False - python) (default: True)
+                        use C++ implementation.
+Else if False, use pyGOURGS python implementation.) (default: True)
 ```

 ## Authorship